LiamJCates/Programming-Notes/C++/Values.md

 Values are supplied by name (variables, constants) and expressions

 Variables are tools that help the programmer temporarily store data for a finite amount of time.

 Constants are tools that help the programmer define artifacts that are not allowed to change or make changes.

-An expression is any valid unit of code, a combination of one or more constants, variables, functions, and operators, that the programming language interprets to resolve to a value.
+Expressions are any valid unit of code, a combination of one or more constants, variables, functions, and operators, that the programming language interprets to resolve to a value.